aradwann/restaurant-react/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## server start
+I use json-server as mocking server and pnpm as package manger, if you are in the json-server directory you can use the following line to start it with listening to port 3001 and a response delay time 2 seconds

+`pnpm json-server db.json -p 3001 -d 2000`

+or

+`npx json-server db.json -p 3001 -d 2000`

 ### `npm test`